-About Civic Affairs Foundation
+About the ACCG Civic Affairs Foundation

 The United States government was built upon a strong value of civic engagement.
 Over time and with increasing technology, civic engagement has changed dramatically.
 Yet one thing is certain – active and engaged citizens can have a definite impact on all levels of government.

-If you or your organization is interested in fostering civic engagement, especially among Georgia’s youth, we invite you to explore the programs offered through the Civic Affairs Foundation.
-The Civic Affairs Foundation is a nonprofit corporation under the laws of Georgia and is recognized as a charitable organization operated exclusively for tax exempt purposes under Section 501(c)(3) of the Internal Revenue Code.
+If you or your organization is interested in fostering civic engagement, especially among Georgia’s youth, we invite you to explore the programs offered through the ACCG Civic Affairs Foundation.
+The ACCG Civic Affairs Foundation is a nonprofit corporation under the laws of Georgia and is recognized as a charitable organization operated exclusively for tax exempt purposes under Section 501(c)(3) of the Internal Revenue Code.

 Board of Directors

-The Board of Directors sets the policy and overall direction for The Civic Affairs Foundation Programs.
+The Board of Directors sets the policy and overall direction for the Civic Affairs Foundation Programs.